 The use of heavy construction equipment has the potential to exceed allowable groundborne vibration levels.
 The adjacent residence to the west at 64 10th Street is a beach cottage constructed in 1914.
 Because of the age and historic significance of the existing structure on site and the adjacent structure, these nearby structures must be considered especially sensitive to vibration impacts.
-The proposed Mitigated Negative Declaration includes a mitigation measure indicating, "During the periods of site preparation when heavy equipment (such as a 315 excavator and 953 track loader, or similar) will be in use, vibration levels at site's western property line adjacent to the neighboring residential structure at 64 10th Street and at or near the southern foundation of the historic resource on site will be monitored by an acoustic engineer.
+The Mitigated Negative Declaration requires compliance with a mitigation measure requiring that, "During the periods of site preparation when heavy equipment (such as a 315 excavator and 953 track loader, or similar) will be in use, vibration levels at site's western property line adjacent to the neighboring residential structure at 64 10th Street and at or near the southern foundation of the historic resource on site will be monitored by an acoustic engineer.
 The monitoring shall be performed by a registered engineer of INCE (Institute of Noise Control Engineering) certified engineer with expertise in vibration monitoring.
 In the event that vibration is found to exceed the perceptibility threshold of 001 inches per second, the methods and/or equipment used on-site shall be immediately modified to reduce vibration below the 0.01 level.
-Results of the acoustic monitoring and associated avoidance methods, if any, shall be provided to the Community Development Director in the form of a memorandum prepared by the acoustic engineer."
-A condition of approval is also included which provides specificity on how this mitigation measure must be implemented.
+Results of the acoustic monitoring and associated avoidance methods, if any, shall be provided to the Community Development Director in the form of a memorandum prepared by the acoustic engineer in a timely manner."

 The project is conditioned to require the applicant submit a demolition and construction management plan for review and approval by the City Building Official at time of Building Permit submittal.
-The project is also conditioned to require the applicant to hold a pre-demolition/ construction meeting, and the procedural handout is attached.
-Therefore, with implementation of the mitigation measure and various conditions of approval, adverse impacts are not anticipated.
+The project is also conditioned to require the applicant to hold a pre-demolition/ construction meeting.